SamPurle/PowerProject/docs/_posts/2020-06-16-powerlifting-project.markdown

 #### Changes

-If I were to repeat this project, I would think more carefully about the structure of my code-base.
-Part-way through I found that I had to re-structure my code to make things modular and modify individual functions, which I consider to be a beginner's error.
+If I were to repeat this project I would think more carefully about the structure of my code-base.
+Part-way through I found that I had to re-structure my code to make things modular to allow modification of individual functions, which I consider to be a beginner's error.
 I would also be more careful to plan out the questions to be answered from the outset, so that work could be done chronologically/in a logical order.
 However, I found that I came up with many new questions as I became more familiar with the dataset.